 What are some examples of innovative legal service applications?

 - One of my most successful service applications was my client manual.
-Although we live in a mostly paperless world my clients still overwhelmingly liked having my three ringed binder client manuals.
+Although we live in a mostly paperless world my clients still overwhelmingly liked having my three-ring binder client manuals.
 The manuals contained various memoranda and articles and sections where, as the client’s file progressed, the client would insert all correspondence, pleadings, reports, accounts, notes, and checklists in their designated manual sections.
 Articles would be about the significant legal principles of that practice areas.
 The memoranda would be about many practical matters like a map of the parking lots near the courthouse, how to behave at a cross-examination, what happens at a court motion, and a memorandum that, among other things, explained my firm’s policies regarding communications, storage of files, and complimentary services offered to the clients.
-Though lawyers will orally tell clients some of this information, having a written record was of great service as clients are given so much information to absorb, they may not remember what has been said to them.
+Though lawyers will orally tell clients some of this information, having a written record was of great service.
+As clients have so much information to absorb, they may not remember what you said to them.
 The memoranda can also go into more detail on a subject.
 I also surprised my clients by providing a complimentary three-hole puncher to use to insert the letters and documentation they would put in their manual as their file progressed.
 For clients who prefer to be paperless, a digital manual could be set up.

 - Lawyers could have a large computer monitor on their desk facing their clients.
 It would mirror the lawyer’s computer screen.
 The client monitor is useful when reviewing and changing any court documents the client will be signing.
 The monitor makes it easier in to explain the calculation of numbers in all types of files and to explain the legal fees and disbursement estimates.
 After completion, hard copies of these calculations could be printed for the client to put in their client manual.
 The lawyer’s notes and the first consultation slide show could be displayed on the monitors for clients to follow along.
 The monitor allows the client to feel and be more a part of the process.